Arsha Vidya

 Karmayoga

-Since I am already the whole, life should be one of unfoldment rather than achievement.
-The attitude with which I perform an action is what matters — because a proper attitude frees the mind from conflicts.
+The attitude with which I perform an action is what matters.
+A proper attitude frees the mind from conflict.

-When I perform an action as a response to a given situation — not because I fancy it, but because it must be done — I am not in the hands of likes and dislikes.
-That action becomes arcanā, a worship to the Lord.
-This is Karmayoga.
-A mind free from conflict is the fit instrument to see the whole.
-This too is Arsha Vidyā.
+When I perform an action as a response to a given situation — not merely because I like to do it, but because it is to be done — I am no longer driven by likes and dislikes.
+Such action becomes arcana, an offering, a worship of the Lord.

 The Last Word